A brief history of climate change:

 [CO2 in the atmosphere: 323.7 ppm]

 Stanford Reseach Institute (SRI) scientists Elmer Robinson and R.C.
 Robbins produced a Final Report to the American Petroleum Institute (API) on SRI’s research in the sources, abundance, and fate of gaseous pollutants in the atmosphere.
 They reserved their starkest warnings to industry leaders for carbon dioxide.
-Robinson observed that, among the pollutants reviewed, carbon dioxide “is the only air pollutant which has been proven to be global importance to man’s environment on the basis of a long period of scientific investigation.”
-Summarizing the findings of the President’s Science Advisory Council, Robinson noted that CO2 emissions from fossil fuels were outstripping the natural CO2 removalprocesses that keep the atmosphere in equilibrium.
+Robinson observed that, among the pollutants reviewed, that carbon dioxide “is the only air pollutant which has been proven to be global importance to man’s environment on the basis of a long period of scientific investigation.”
+Summarizing the findings of the President’s Science Advisory Council, Robinson noted that CO2 emissions from fossil fuels were outstripping the natural CO2 removal processes that keep the atmosphere in equilibrium.

 |